 White House meeting with top pharmaceutical executives called off

-July 27 (Reuters) - A meeting with top pharmaceutical executives that President Donald Trump promised for Tuesday has been called off, a White House official said on Monday.
+July 27 (Reuters) - President Donald Trump's meeting with top pharmaceutical executives that was scheduled for Tuesday has been called off, a White House official said.

-"We've been more than accommodating" in trying to set it up, the White House official told Reuters, adding that they couldn't get all the executives at the same time.
+"We've been more than accommodating" in trying to set it up, the White House official told Reuters on Monday, adding that they couldn't get all the executives at the same time.

-Politico earlier reported citing industry sources that the discussion was called off because major drug lobbies, reeling from a series of executive orders, refused to send any members.
+Politico had earlier reported, citing industry sources, that the discussion was called off because major drug lobbies, reeling from a series of executive orders, refused to send any members.

 Trump on Friday signed four executive orders aimed at lowering the prices Americans pay for prescription drugs, as he faces an uphill re-election battle and criticism over his handling of the coronavirus pandemic.